Get your own free workspace

 Email is not your inbox

-Stop treating email as an inbox.
+Also, stop treating email as an inbox.
 It doesn't scale.
 It let's your time/attention be driven (hijacked) by others, making you mostly reactive, rather than mostly proactive, which you should be.
 See EmailEfail for more.
+See also: The Double-Sided Inbox: You vs. the World.

 Email as a project